MaxusTheOne/napari-psf-analysis-CFIM-edition/README.md

 - Intensity for bead finder is hardcoded for now.
 - Some images might still crash in the analysis.
 - Might have missed some requirements
+- BFIO might crash some czi images being read if installed, do pip uninstall bfio if you experience this.na

 ## License